Dead Heat on a Merry-Go-Round

 Your star rating:

 James Coburn’s time as an A list star lasted only… how long?
 A year?
 Three?
-1966’s Dead Heat on a Merry-Go-Round is emblematic of the films that took Coburn to the top rung and then pulled him off it again.
-Key exhibit here is Our Man Flint, also from 1966 – a bona fide hit giving him a star vehicle after having been eye-catching in other people’s hits, like The Magnificent Seven, The Great Escape and Charade.
+1966’s Dead Heat on a Merry-Go-Round is emblematic of the series of films that took Coburn to the top rung and then pulled him off it again.
+Key exhibit here is Our Man Flint, also from 1966 – a bona-fide hit giving him a star vehicle after having been eye-catching in other people’s films – The Magnificent Seven, The Great Escape and Charade to name but three.

-Dead Heat was not a hit but it didn’t stop Coburn returning to the Flint teat again and again, milking it dry with successive films – In Like Flint, Waterhole Three, The President’s Analyst, Duffy, Candy – comedy capers all.
+Dead Heat was not a hit but it didn’t stop Coburn returning to the comedy caper teat again and again, milking it dry with successive films – In Like Flint, Waterhole Three, The President’s Analyst, Duffy, Candy.
 By 1969 Coburn was clearly off the A list and making Euro-thrillers and second-string spaghetti westerns.

-What went wrong is all evident in Dead Heat on a Merry-Go-Round, the story of a jailbird who womanises his way out of prison and then across the USA, destination Los Angeles, where the arrival of the Soviet premier at the airport will act as cover for a massive heist.
+What went wrong is all evident here.
+Dead Heat on a Merry-Go-Round is the story of Eli Kotch, a jailbird who womanises his way out of prison and then across the USA, destination Los Angeles, where the arrival of the Soviet premier at the airport will act as cover for a massive heist.

 Camilla Sparv as Inger